ironhack-bcn-data-pt/PR03-project-web/README.md

 - I rename the albums according to their album season
 - I eliminated duplicates song values
 - I saved all the information in a TXT file.

+##  Web Data Scraping

+I used the YOUTUBE channel on "NPR tiny desk concert" channel to get all KPI data from videos

+- I import all libraries
+- Construct the headers
+- Define the KPIs that I want to get (likes, dislikes, views, etc.)
+- I created a Data Frame to manipulate the information